Content Site Still Serves Old Article After Rebuild (CDN Stale)

 Before you start

-• Have the exact URL of one affected page ready.
+• Have the exact URL of one affected page (include the trailing slash if your routes use one).

 • Confirm the latest build deployed successfully (CI green, artifact pushed).

-• Note when the deploy completed — compare to age: from curl.
+• Note when the deploy completed, so you can compare it to age: from curl.

 Information to collect

-• View source of the affected page — JS/CSS asset hash filenames.
+• View source of the affected page: the JS/CSS asset hash filenames.

 Step-by-step fix